docker/get-involved/content/en/docs/events/meetings/may/_index.md

 linkTitle: "Community Meetings in May"
 weight: 120
 description: >-
-     Events held during the month of May 2021
+     Events held during May 2021
 ---

 ## May 2021